 Lorraine Watry watercolor artist

-Lorraine Watry, NWS, AWA
+Lorraine Watry, NWS, AWS, TWSA, AWA

 Artist Statement

 Watercolor is my preferred medium.
 The transparent paint allows light to reflect off the surface of the white paper, which makes the colors glow.
 I enjoy the challenge of creating a realistic subject while dealing with water and color, which often have minds of their own.
-Though I don’t paint like Claude Monet, his use of color, light and reflections helped inspire my own love of those subjects.
+Though I don’t paint like Claude Monet, his use of color, light, and reflections helped inspire my own love of those subjects.
 I paint a variety of subjects, but a theme of reflective, shiny objects runs throughout a lot of my watercolors.
-Reflective objects like water, birds’ feathers, glass and metal hold a fascination for me.
+Reflective objects like water, birds’ feathers, glass, and metal hold a fascination for me.
 I am drawn to the unusual, abstract shapes that are often found in realistic subjects.
 These abstract shapes are a nice counterpoint to a bird, band instrument, or waterlily.

-I continue to paint a variety of subjects, but currently birds in water and shiny hummingbird wings are of particular interest.
+I continue to paint a variety of subjects, but currently, birds in water and shiny hummingbird wings are of particular interest.
 Showing the beauty of nature and other subjects around me will continue to be a never-ending source of challenge and joy!

 Shows and Awards